wyatt8740/icc-burn/README.md

 Written as a proof of concept for possibly adding color management to MComix.
 Doesn't seem like it'll be that hard after all!

+I have since also created a variant that applies a 3D lookup table on images.
+Currently, it expects (and is therefore limited to) images in the sRGB gamut.
+It will not behave properly on wider gamut images without some small changes.
+This is for simplicity on my end, since cube files do not contain metadata to specify what their source color space is.
+On images with wider gamuts, they will first be converted to sRGB and then have the lookup table applied.

 ### Dependencies

 * Python 3
 * Pillow (Don't use PIL; it's been dead for a decade).
+* (for the cube burner only) pillow_lut

 ### Notes